 Format fs=FAT32 Quick

 The above command will format the USB drive in the FAT32 format which is ideal for USB drives.
-You can use fs=NTFS instead to format the drive as NTFS which will then only work on a Windows PC.
+You can use fs=NTFS instead to format the drive as NTFS which will only work on a Windows PC.

 -